 24 credits (8 classes) must be in regularly scheduled literature courses (unless otherwise approved by the Graduate Director).
-The elective credits may be used for independent studies and courses from other programs.
+The six elective credits may be used for independent studies or courses from other graduate programs.
 Students may take more than these minimums over the course of their study.

 Upon matriculation, students are assigned a faculty advisor with whom they will meet and construct an individual development plan, which will serve as the basis of their Plan of Study.
-The Plan of Study form must be submitted to the Graduate College no later than the second semester.
+The Plan of Study form must be submitted to the Graduate College no later than the student's second semester in the program.